 All training and events take place at Pachesham Equestrian Centre in Leatherhead.
 We are lucky to have year round use of the indoor school although in the summer we move outside to train on grass, unless it's raining, and we sometimes use the outdoor arenas.

 Our equipment is updated regularly with all the latest safety features such as rubber coated contacts and anti-slip tunnels.

-Eleanor and Ian teach all the classes at Pachesham with the help of daughter Sophie, currently at University.
-She first qualified for Crufts at the age of 6 where she has competed every year since.
+All classes at Pachesham are taught either by Eleanor or her daughter Sophie.
+Sophie first qualified for Crufts at the age of 6 where she has competed every year since.
 She has numerous Junior titles to her name and is now holding her own in senior competition.